Macro Calculator

 How much protein do I need to build muscle?

 Research consistently lands around 1.6–2.2 grams per kilogram of body weight (roughly 0.7–1.0 g per pound).
-MuscleBuddy uses 2.2 g/kg as a reliable target for trained lifters in any phase.
+MuscleBuddy uses 2.2 g/kg for trained lifters in any phase, the top of that range, so you are never the reason it fell short.

 Why does fat stay constant at 75 grams in the standard split?

-Fat needs to stay high enough to support hormone production — broadly above 0.6 g per kg of body weight.
-75 g covers most adults and keeps the protein and fat targets steady so carbs flex with calorie goal.
+Fat supports hormone production, and the commonly cited floor is around 0.6 g per kg of body weight.
+75 g clears that for most adults, and holding protein and fat steady is what lets carbs flex with your calorie goal.

 Do I need to track carbs strictly?